Phyzch/Phyzch.github.io/_pages/Hobbies.md

 permalink: /Hobbies/
 author_profile: true
 ---
-Outside research, I am an avid runner.
+Outside the lab, I am interested in spending time running.
 You can see my race result on [Athlinks](https://www.athlinks.com/athletes/494795677).

 Below are also some race event photos with my friends.